Differentially Private Over-the-Air Federated Learning Over MIMO Fading Channels: Performance Analysis and Problem Simplification

 } Assumption \ref{assump2} guarantees that a global minimum $\wv^\star$ exists for the training loss function $F(\cdot)$.

 \assumption{ The gradient $\nabla F(\cdot)$ is Lipschitz continuous for some $\omega>0$, \ie

 } \assumption{ $F(\cdot)$ is twice-continuously differentiable. }

-We emphasize that the above assumptions together with Assumption \ref{assump1} in Section \ref{sec2} are standard in the stochastic optimization literature, such as \cite{Friedlander2012, NDP, CFLIT}, to name a few.
+{Assumptions \ref{assump2} and \ref{assump4} are satisfied when the Hessian matrix of $F(\cdot)$ is continuous and positive definite.} We emphasize that the above assumptions, together with Assumption \ref{assump1} in Section \ref{sec2}, are standard in the stochastic optimization literature, such as \cite{Friedlander2012, NDP, CFLIT}, to name a few.
 Typical examples satisfying Assumptions 2--4 are regularized problems, such as ridge regression, $\ell_2$-norm-regularized logistic regression, and support vector machine \cite{DL_Goodfellow}.
 Under Assumptions 1--4, we derive a closed-form upper bound for the training loss as follows. \theorem{ Suppose $F(\cdot)$ satisfies Assumptions 1-4.
 With the learning rate $\lambda=\frac{1}{\omega}$, we have

 where $\wv^\star$ is the minimum of $F(\cdot)$, and the expectation is taken w.r.t. the communication noise.
 Here, $B=1-{\mu}/{\omega}$, and $A(\cdot)$ and $C_t(\cdot)$ are auxiliary functions defined as